 - 1. The obligations of the sponsor when taking disciplinary action are as follows: - a.
 The sponsor shall be responsible for enacting reasonable policies and procedures and applying them consistently.
 The sponsor will inform all apprentices of their rights and responsibilities per these standards. - b.
 The sponsor shall notify the apprentice of intent to take disciplinary action and reasons therefore 20 calendar days prior to taking such action.
 The reason(s) supporting the sponsor's proposed action(s) must be sent in writing to the apprentice. - c.
 The sponsor must clearly identify the potential outcomes of disciplinary action, which may include but are not limited to discipline, suspension or cancellation of the apprenticeship agreement. - d.
 The decision/action of the sponsor will become effective immediately. - 2.
 The sponsor may include in this section requirements and expectations of the apprentices and an explanation of disciplinary actions imposed for noncompliance.
 The sponsor has the following disciplinary procedures to adopt: - a.
 Disciplinary Probation: A time assessed when the apprentice's progress is not satisfactory.
 During this time the sponsor may withhold periodic wage advancements, suspend or cancel the apprenticeship agreement, or take further disciplinary action.
 A disciplinary probation may only be assessed after the initial probation is complete. - b.
 Disciplinary Suspension: A temporary interruption in the progress of an individual's apprenticeship agreement.
-Conditions will include not being allowed to participate in On-the-Job Training (OJT), go to Related Supplemental Instruction (RSI) classes or take part in any activity related to the Apprenticeship c.
+Conditions will include not being allowed to participate in On-the-Job Training (OJT), go to Related Supplemental Instruction (RSI) classes or take part in any activity related to the Apprenticeship Program until such time as the sponsor takes further action.
+The program sponsor shall review apprentices in such status at least once each year. - c.
 Cancellation: Refers to the termination of an apprenticeship agreement at the request of the apprentice, supervisor, or sponsor.
 [WAC 296-05-003].